Fresh violence hits India's Darjeeling hills, two killed

 At least 1,200 people died during the first Gorkhaland protests in the 1980s.

-(Reporting by Promit Mukherjee and Subrata Nagchoudhury; Editing by Himani Sarkar)
+Reporting by Promit Mukherjee and Subrata Nagchoudhury; Editing by Himani Sarkar